 Friday 1st Apr 2016

-Hitachi Capital (UK) PLC is 100% owned by Hitachi Capital Corporation of Japan, and has had a successful conduit securitisation programme in place since 2002.
+Hitachi Capital (UK) PLC is 100% owned by Mitsubishi HC Capital Inc. and has had a successful conduit securitisation programme in place since 2002.
 This facility funds origination of interest-free and interest-bearing consumer finance contracts from a specific division of Hitachi Capital (UK) PLC, Hitachi Capital Consumer Finance (“HCCF”).

 HCCF originate four main types of finance contracts that it sells into the consumer receivables programme: Interest-Free Credit (IFC), Deferred Interest-Free Credit (DIFC), Interest-Bearing Credit (IBC), and Deferred Interest-Bearing Credit (DIBC).